compufox/TwitPoster/README.md

 - automatically adds content warnings from mastodon posts
 - creates a twitter thread when it detects a mastodon thread
 - splits up long post from mastodon into a twitter thread
+- optional filter to selectively crosspost
+- specify lowest level of privacy to crosspost (see config.yml.example for more detail)

 ## Quickstart